WalletScrutiny/WalletScrutinyCom/_android/com.paybis.md

 > Paybis is a full-fledged cryptocurrency exchange, allowing you to buy more than 30 popular crypto tokens.
 This includes Bitcoin (BTC), Ethereum (ETH), Binance Coin (BNB), Dogecoin (DOGE), Ripple (XRP), Uniswap (UNI) and others.

-Paybis has a FinCen MSB License

-> FinCEN Department of the Treasury, United States of America
-> Money Service Business Registration: 31000175037491

 ## The App